GloboFS/GloboFS/PLANNING.md

 Things we require:

 - Python

-- Access to symlinks on the local filesystem (for now)
+- Access to hard and soft links on the local filesystem (for now)
 - Access to other POSIX filesystems via
   - local access
   - nfs
   - sshfs
   - posixish file servers

 The two things we assume:

 - User will make good decisions based on practical filesystem experience
 - Filesystem will have directories

 Things we don't assume will work:

 - Remote tailing of files
 - Local notification of file changes
 - File metadata

 Things we don't assume will happen: